nickassafkirk/Cartel-Coffee/README.md

 * Build out privacy policy & Terms and conditions pages - These footer links are here as placeholders only to display that these are important links to dislay on a consumer facing site.
   As this is a "Mock business" these have been left blank but if this were to be used a detailed privacy policy and Terms & conditions page would be created to build customer confidence and adhere to european regulations.
 * Add Scroll functionality with wider browser and device support.
+* Add functionality to allow animations associated with links to take place before users are redirected to the link destination to provide a better user experience on touch screen devices where hover is not possible.

 ---
 ## Structure